RichardoC/kube-audit-rest/README.md

 Help Options:
   -h, --help                Show this help message
 ```

+### Resource requirements

+Unknown, if anyone performs benchmarks please open a pull request with your findings.

+### Limiting which requests are logged

+In your `ValidatingWebhookConfiguration` use the limited amount of resources and verbs you wish to log, rather than the `*`s in `./k8s/webhook.yaml` using the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#webhook-configuration)

 ## API spec for kube-audit-rest output

 This is the raw [AdmissionRequest](https://github.com/kubernetes/api/blob/master/admission/v1/types.go#L39) request and can be parsed using that [schema](https://github.com/kubernetes/kubernetes/blob/master/api/openapi-spec/swagger.json)